telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/reset-expand-state.md

 ---
-title: Reset expand state
+title: Reset Expand State
-page_title: Reset expand state | Kendo UI PivotGrid Widget
+page_title: Reset Expand State | Kendo UI PivotGrid Widget
 description: "Learn how to reset expand/collapse state and fetch the data again in a Kendo UI PivotGrid widget."
 slug: howto_reset_expand_state_pivotgrid
 ---

-# Reset expand state
+# Reset Expand State

-The example below demonstrates how to reset expand/collapse state and fetch the data again in a Kendo UI PivotGrid widget.
+The example below demonstrates how to reset the expand/collapse state and fetch the data again in a Kendo UI PivotGrid widget.

 ###### Example